Living in an extended Chinese family

 Interference with personal matters: The nature of extended families can also lead to over-involvement in personal decisions or lifestyle choices.
 Often, individuals need to consider what other members will think so as not to offend them.
 You can’t do your thing without inviting unwanted criticism or advice from well-intentioned relatives.

 When I was 15, I had saved up my allowance (which wasn’t much) for over a year to buy a new bicycle.
 The reaction I received from some uncles and aunties was shocking.
-I got a few lectures about being too extravagant and wasteful because we were poor and we couldn’t afford it.
+I got more than a few lectures about being too extravagant and wasteful because we were poor and couldn’t afford it.

 Certainly, my mother-in-law suffered for years under her mother-in-law for no other reason than that she was the matriarch of the family.
 At 96, she was also, I believe, a victim of her mother-in-law’s bullying.
-This infection goes back to generations.
+This infection goes back generations.
 But I am happy that my mother-in-law broke this cycle through her positive relationship with her daughter-in-law.

 But despite these, it is a precious thing to be a part of.
 It is difficult to explain how these messy arrangements of living together can bring much joy and meaning to our daily lives if you are open to it.
 That these “intrusions” are actually signs of someone caring deeply for you.
-That the mutual obligation towards each other becomes a source of comfort in difficult times, and it feels like a privilege that I have people, other than myself, to care about.
+That the mutual obligation towards each other becomes a source of comfort in difficult times, and that it feels like a privilege to have people, other than myself, to care about.

 Creating Meaningful Connections and Memories